anionDev/ProjectTemplates/Templates/Conventions/BranchingSystem/GitFlow.md

 #### Build-pipeline

 Typically "build-pipeline" means an automated "classical" pipeline executed by the collaboration-server and its build-server (e. g.
-GitLab or Azure DevOps) but using build-scripts are also acceptable in the sense of this `GitFLow`-definition.
+[GitLab](https://gitlab.com/) or [Azure DevOps Server](https://azure.microsoft.com/en-us/services/devops/server)) but using build-scripts are also fine in the sense of this `GitFLow`-definition.